netdata/blog/blog/2023-07-07-hidden-costs-of-monitoring/index.md

 ### Easy Troubleshooting

-While most tools, including commercial solutions, require extensive skills to create or modify dashboards, Netdata employees the [NIDL](https://www.netdata.cloud/features/powerful-visualizations-dashboards/) (Nodes, Instances, Dimensions, and Labels) framework, to allow both newcomers and experts quickly filter, slice and dice any chart in all imaginable ways, in a point and click fashion.
+While most tools, including commercial solutions, require extensive skills to create or modify dashboards, Netdata employs the [NIDL](https://www.netdata.cloud/features/powerful-visualizations-dashboards/) (Nodes, Instances, Dimensions, and Labels) framework, to allow both newcomers and experts quickly filter, slice and dice any chart in all imaginable ways, in a point and click fashion.
 Furthermore Netdata comes with a unique scoring engine (used by [metric correlations](https://learn.netdata.cloud/docs/ml-and-troubleshooting/metric-correlations) and [anomaly advisor](https://learn.netdata.cloud/docs/ml-and-troubleshooting/anomaly-advisor)) to quickly reveal how different metrics relate and affect one another, minimizing time to resolution.

 ### Real-Time, High-Fidelity